 How are UTIs related to VUR?

-Frequent febrile UTIs in children could be a symptom of VUR.
+Frequent and recurrent febrile UTIs in children could be a symptom of VUR.
 In fact, VUR is present in nearly one third of children with a UTI1

 What are the symptoms of VUR?